doctrine/mongodb-odm/docs/en/reference/migrating-schemas.rst

 ``firstName`` and ``lastName`` fields are mapped, they would then be updated when the Person was persisted back to MongoDB.

-The :ref:`haslifecyclecallbacks` annotation must be present on the class in which the method is declared for the callback to be registered.
+Unlike lifecycle callbacks, the ``@AlsoLoad`` method annotation does not require the  :ref:`haslifecyclecallbacks` class annotation to be present.

 Moving Fields
 -------------